21st April 2017

 So, there is some uncertainty over the extent to which the new administration will change government policy in this area.
 Can enforcement of the FCPA be above politics, and what is the role of politics in changing FCPA enforcement policy?
 If changes are to be expected, what would this mean for jurisdictions like the United Kingdom, Switzerland, or Australia?
 Will the UK Birbery Act lead in the international prosecution of corruption if the FCPA is weakened or even repealed?
 Likewise, what will the US' relation with foreign jurisdictions look like?
 What would the US' attitude towards international conventions such as the OECD Bribery Convention be?

-This roundtable discussion, convened by the Global Rule of Law Exchange at the Bingham Centre for the Rule of Law (United Kingdom), Duke Law, and with the support of Jones Day, intends to discuss the significance of both the Bob McDonnell case and the Trump administration for the future of anti-corruption in the US and internationally.
+This roundtable discussion, convened by the Global Rule of Law Exchange at the Bingham Centre for the Rule of Law (United Kingdom), the Center for International and Comparative Law at Duke Law School, and with the support of Jones Day, intends to discuss the significance of both the Bob McDonnell case and the Trump administration for the future of anti-corruption in the US and internationally.

 Public International Law in the Courts of the United Kingdom